-Studies show that PQQ is a key regulator of cellular function and is capable of neutralizing free radicals to a much greater degree than many other antioxidants such as vitamin C.
+Studies show that PQQ is a key regulator of cellular function and is capable of neutralizing free radicals to a much greater degree than many other antioxidants, including vitamin C.

-Another key action of PQQ involves mitochondria-the energy producing compartments in our cells.
-In addition to PQQ's powerful antioxidant effect, it also promotes thegeneration of new mitochondria within aging cells, a process known as mitochondrial biogenesis.
+Another key action of PQQ involves mitochondria, the energy-producing compartments in our cells.
+In addition to PQQ's powerful antioxidant effect, the nutrient also promotes the generation of new mitochondria within aging cells, a process known as mitochondrial biogenesis.
 This effect makes PQQ ripe for further study in the anti-aging field.